 What is User Manual?
 A user manual is a short document that should, at its minimum, describe your communication preferences, provide insights into your leadership and working style, as well as describe you as a person shortly and concisely.
 It intends to (a) make communication more effective and efficient (b) provide an entity point into your personality to allow the first contact based on shared topics.

-Why to write a User Manual?I have identified the following reasons to write my own User Manual and propose it in the company as a tool facilitating the communication:
+Why to write a User Manual?I have identified the following reasons to write my own User Manual and proposed it to several companies as a tool facilitating the communication:

-- if a person hasn't yet have a chance to chat and learn about you as a person, they might find helpful information about your interests and hobbies.
+- If a person hasn't yet have a chance to chat and learn about you as a person, they might find interesting information about your interests and hobbies.

 So, here is my User Manual.
 Please fill free to use it as a template if your are excited about this communication tool.